lsst-sqre/gafaelfawr/docs/user-guide/helm.rst

     If a username was not found for the unique identifier in the ``sub`` claim of the OpenID Connect ID token, redirect the user to this URL.
     This could, for example, be a form where the user can register for access to the deployment, or a page explaining how a user can get access.

-``config.oidc.gidClaim``
-    The claim of the OpenID Connect ID token from which to take the primary GID.
-    Only used if :ref:`GID lookup in LDAP <ldap-user>` is not configured.
-    The default is to not obtain a primary GID from the token.

-``config.oidc.uidClaim``
-    The claim of the OpenID Connect ID token from which to take the numeric UID.
-    Only used if :ref:`UID lookup in LDAP <ldap-user>` is not configured.
-    The default is ``uidNumber``.

-``config.cilogon.groupsClaim``
-    The claim of the OpenID Connect ID token from which to take the group membership information.
-    Only used if :ref:`LDAP groups <ldap-groups>` are not configured.
-    The default is ``isMemberOf``.

-    Be aware that although Gafaelfawr can parse a simple list of groups and will provide that information via its token information endpoints, this is not sufficient for the Notebook Aspect of the Science Platform.
-    The OpenID Connect provider must be capable of generating structured group information, including both the group name and the GID, in the format Gafaelfawr expects.
-    If this is not possible (and it usually is not), use LDAP instead.

 ``config.oidc.usernameClaim``
     The claim of the OpenID Connect ID token from which to take the username.
     The default is ``uid``.